Fannn03/Fannn03/README.md

 # 💫 About Me:

 I'm passionate Backend Engineer skilled in NodeJS, and Javascript.
 I have a high curiosity for everything new and exciting and currently learning about Typescript.
-During my time at Alterra Academy.
-I learned a bunch about Backend Enginering.
-Now, I can make RESTful API's, work with microservices, and set up projects on AWS using tools like Github Action and Docker for continuos integration.
 I enjoy tackling complex problems and creating clean code, and scalable backend solutions.
 Currently I'm open for oppurtunities and i'am excited to be part of your team and contribute my skills.